sh90/12.Style_App/README.md

 ---

 ## ✅ License
-MIT (for this demo code).
  Pre-trained VGG19 weights are from torchvision (under their respective license).